 Biases based on core values

 As individuals, we all have our own set of core values and beliefs, based on which we develop opinions, mindsets, and perceptions about things in life.
 No two people are the same, and so different people have different value systems.
 As a result, people end up discriminating among themselves based on their personal biases, which further leads to groupism and eroded feelings of unity.

 Yet another mild but existing form of discrimination is bigotry based on a person’s past.
 We all, as humans, have the tendency to judge people by drawing certain conclusions out of events that had previously occurred in their lives.
 For example: children of cultured parents are assumed to follow traditions.
-Another example would be children coming from dysfunctional families, or those who have parents suffering from substance abuse, or some form of addiction – they are often looked down upon, and perceived to be just as careless with no regard for those around them.
+Another example would be children coming from dysfunctional families, or those who have single parent or parents suffering from substance abuse, or some form of addiction – they are often looked down upon, and perceived to be just as careless with no regard for those around them.
 These are mere assumptions that impact peoples’ behaviours towards such person’s, and have a fair possibility of being partially or completely untrue.

 Before turning into an act, discrimination is first and foremost a choice.
 People can always choose unity over bigotry, and inspire people instead of enfeebling them.

 Seeking help is a sign of courage.
 Don't let self-limiting beliefs hold you back from a life you deserve.
 Avail online therapy to become happier and better.
 Learn how